 Pick Casper If:

-- You are a stomach or back sleeper — Casper’s firmness makes it a good option for people who sleep on their stomach or back.
+- You are a stomach or back sleeper — Casper’s firmness and zoned support construction make it a good option for people who sleep on their stomach or back.

 - You prefer established companies — Casper has weathered a good amount of press attention and redesigned its flagship mattress a few times.
 If you prefer a company that has a more developed track record, go with Casper.

 I hope this comparison helped you with your mattress search.
 Make sure to check out our other popular mattress reviews like Nolah vs Helix and Casper vs Nectar.
 Still have questions about the Nolah or Casper mattress, please leave them in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.